itom-project/plugins/LibUSB/docs/libUSB.rst

 * itom setup 2.2.0: This plugin has been compiled using the libusb 1.0.20
 * itom setup 3.0.0: This plugin has been compiled using the libusb 1.0.20
 * itom setup 3.1.0: This plugin has been compiled using the libusb 1.0.21
-* itom setup >3.1.0: This plugin has been compiled using the libusb 1.0.22
+* itom setup 3.2.1: This plugin has been compiled using the libusb 1.0.22
+* itom setup 4.0.0: This plugin has been compiled using the libusb 1.0.23